alicevision/Meshroom/README.md

 ## Photogrammetry

 Photogrammetry is the science of making measurements from photographs.
-It infers the geometry of a scene from a set of unordered photographies or videos.
+It infers the geometry of a scene from a set of unordered photographs or videos.
 Photography is the projection of a 3D scene onto a 2D plane, losing depth information.
 The goal of photogrammetry is to reverse this process.